bitranox/wrapt_timeout_decorator/README.rst

     wrapped (the function object)

-    instance    Example: 'instance.x' - an attribute of the instace of the class instance
+    instance    Example: 'instance.x' - an attribute of the instance of the class instance

     args        Example: 'args[0]' - the timeout is the first argument in args

     kwargs      Example: 'kwargs["max_time"] * 2'

-    and of course all attributes You can think of - that makes it powerful but dangerouse.
+    and of course all attributes You can think of - that makes it powerful but dangerous.

     by default allow_eval is disabled - but You can enable it in order to cover some edge cases without